e-mail: bok@dhit.pl

 • They have exceptionally high magnetic induction on the surface of the magnet,

-• Significant importance in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical devices and very highly developed apparatuses.
+• Significant importance in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical apparatus and very advanced devices.

 Disadvantages of neodymium magnets: